Canon 1100D vs Canon M

 The Canon EOS 1100D (called Canon T3 in some regions) and the Canon EOS M are two digital cameras that were revealed to the public, respectively, in February 2011 and July 2012.
 The 1100D is a DSLR, while the Canon M is a mirrorless interchangeable lens camera.
 Both cameras are equipped with an APS-C sensor.
-The 1100D has a resolution of 12.2 megapixel, whereas the Canon M provides 17.9 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The 1100D has a resolution of 12.2 megapixels, whereas the Canon M provides 17.9 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 1100D vs Canon M